-- Residential and commercial land use within the townships of Vinifera and Nyah. - Adjacent agricultural freehold land under the Farming Zone that shares a boundary with the area of inundation. - Adjacent agricultural freehold land adjacent to the Murray River in NSW. - The heritage site (HO186 Takasuka Levee Bank) within/adjacent to the area of investigation (including area of inundation). - Current recreational use and access of the Nyah Vinifera Park and adjacent Murray River floodplain.
+- Residential and commercial land use within the townships of Wood Wood and Nyah. - Adjacent freehold land under a Township Zone that shares a boundary with the area of inundation. - Adjacent road zoned as Road Zone, Category 1 potentially subject to or affected by project works. - Golf club adjacent to the area of investigation and close to the area of inundation. - Nyah Airport in the vicinity of the area of investigation. - Surrounding freehold agricultural land under the Farming Zone that shares a boundary with the area of inundation. - Freehold agricultural land adjacent to the Murray River in NSW. - The heritage site (HO201 and HO205) within/adjacent to the area of investigation (including area of inundation). - Current recreational use and access of the Nyah Vinifera Park and adjacent Murray River floodplain.